-This site is a sandbox or learning lab of sorts: a place to play and experiment with ideas about volunteer engagement.
+This site is an emergent commons and learning lab: a place to share, play, and experiment with ideas about volunteer engagement.

-Ultimately, I hope to help change the conversation about volunteerism.
-Too often the narrative is sweet and anemic (“look at what those nice volunteers did”) or defaults to a series of logistics and transactions.
-I envision a:
+Ultimately, I hope it helps change the conversation about volunteerism.
+Too often the narrative about service is sweet and anemic (“look at what those nice volunteers did”) or defaults to logistics and transactions.
+Instead, I envision a:

-- narrative about service that is as generative and powerful as the work volunteers do.
+- narrative about service that is as generative and compelling as the work volunteers do.

 - practice of service that draws on community-centric principles such as reciprocity, interdependence, love, stewardship, right relationship, justice, and co-creation.

 - framing of service that understands it as a powerful adaptive tool that brings community together to meet common needs.

 To support that vision, I borrow a tactic from the Solutions Journalism Network of complicating the narrative.
 Journalist Amanda Ripley explains it this way:

 “Complicating the narrative means finding and including the details that don’t fit the narrative – on purpose.
 The idea is to revive complexity in a time of false simplicity.”

 - Because service, volunteers, the agencies that engage volunteers, and the practice of community are complex and diverse.
 Oversimplifying them diminishes their richness and nuance and meaning.

 - Because we need to fully reckon with the light and the often-overlooked shadow of service if we are to realize its potential.